 We recently published an ebook titled “Data Governance: An Executive’s Survival Guide”.
 The following is a sampling of the chapter on data quality.
 The Value of Data Quality Data is the lifeblood of modern organizations, providing crucial insights that can drive decision-making and innovation.
 However, the value of data is only as good as its quality.
 Poor quality data can lead to costly mistakes, misinformed decisions, and reputational damage.
 That's why it's essential to ensure your organization's data fits its intended purpose.

 We're thrilled to share a sneak peek of one of the sections in our latest ebook, "Data Governance: An Executive's Survival Guide. " This guide is a must-have for anyone with a database, and we have packed it with an abundance of critical points and examples that will enlighten and entertain you.
-But wait, there's more!
-If you want to delve deeper into the world of data governance, you can download the full ebook for free.
-Trust us, it's chock-full of information that will make you the talk of the town (or at least the talk of your office).
+One of the most valuable assets businesses have is the digital data we work with every day.
+As more and more data is collected and used, it's important to have a system to manage it effectively.
+Enter data governance frameworks.

 In this webinar, our international address expert Bryan Amundson went over the ins and outs of international address data.
 He gave details about country designators, transliteration, and other localized things to consider when working with international addresses.
 He also dove into how to tell how accurate your international data is and other international address hacks you didn't learn in primary school.
 What is an International Address?
 An international address is any address outside the country relative to your geographic location or the location of a specific business or entity.